gvwilson/thirdbit/src/fiction/iffy/1/index.md

 the pressure in her head was gone.
-She wiped her nose and checked her glove for blood—there wasn't any—then stepped aside to let the bots scuttle up the path the way she and Edson had come.
+She wiped her nose and checked her glove for blood—there wasn't any—then stepped aside to let the bots scuttle up the path the way she and Benício had come.

 "I'm sorry,"
 she said dully.